It’s beginning to look a lot like Christmas in Liberty County.

 The yuletide season kicked off with the Hinesville’s annual Tree Lighting Celebration in Bradwell Park Thursday.

-Families and local community members gathered together to see the decorated tree light up and mark the beginning of Christmas.
+Families and local community members gathered together to see the decorated tree from light up and mark the beginning of Christmas.

 Hinesville Mayor Allen Brown counted down and lit the tree to the sounds of cheers and applause.

-People lined up for popcorn handed out by the Hinesville Police Department, sipped on hot cocoa served by local Vietnam veterans, saw dances and listened to choirs from Calvary Missionary Baptist Church.
+People lined up for popcorn handed out by the Hinesville Police Department, sipped on hot cocoa from served by local Vietnam veterans, saw dances and listened to choirs from Calvary Missionary Baptist Church.

 This will be Celinette Mojica’s first Christmas in Hinesville and it seemed to be getting off to a great start.

 Her family is originally from New York.

 "I thought it would be a nice way to kick off the holiday season," Mojica said on why she attended the tree lighting.
 "We’ve never been to the one in Rockefeller Center, so when I heard about this I thought we should come."

 The tree lighting also featured a train ride, which Mojica’s children were the first to ride.

 Rotary Club hosted a gingerbread house contest at the Hinesville Area Arts Council Gallery.
 Different organizations made elaborate gingerbread houses that featured a skating rink, bell tower, Christmas tree next to a fireplace sleigh and boat made out of chocolate, gingerbread men, icing, candy canes and all sorts of candy.
 Attendees were able to vote for $1.